 - saN fRaNciSCo will become San Francisco

 ….So the first letter will be capitalized using some Python code.

 We use the .title() string operator in Python to accomplish our objective.

 Step 1.
 Create a new text field called “Capitals”

 This text field will be used to store the capitalized words.
 Make the text length property large enough to hold all of the text from the other field.

 Now, there should be a new text field called capitals in your table:

-See the result – a new field with capital letters:
+If you see the result, it has a new field with capital letters.

-If you’re getting an error, try to the following:
+If you’re getting an error, try the following:

 - Run this python code block by selecting the records first.